samsonjs/lake/Readme.md

       * dotted list (head, tail)
   * a minimal stdlib

 There's enough here to start reading so I'm going to see where the book takes me.
+Other than that as much of the language as possible should be moved from C-land into Scheme-land, like the repl.
+The present functionality should require less C than there currently is.

 Contributors
 ============

-None of them want any credit.
+Just me, and I don't want any credit ;-)

 License
 =======